yortch/openshiftv3-rhoar-workshop/Lab-4-Vert.x-Noun_Service.md

 ### Pass our JUnit test

 The Vertx Web module makes it easy to build webapps, but we are only implementing a single endpoint so we will stick with basic HTTP functionality.
-Open the HttpApplication class and add the following method to handle returning an adjective (we will hard code an adjective for our initial pass):
+Open the HttpApplication class and add the following method to handle returning an noun (we will hard code an noun for our initial pass):

 #### Create a method to handle GET requests